IBM/node-odbc/README.md

 #### Parameters:
 * **sql**: An SQL string that will be executed.
 Can optionally be given parameter markers (`?`) and also given an array of values to bind to the parameters.
-* **{OPTIONAL} parameters**: An array of values to bind to the parameter markers, if there are any.
+* **parameters?**: An array of values to bind to the parameter markers, if there are any.
 The number of values in this array must match the number of parameter markers in the sql statement.
+* **options?**: An object containing query options that affect query behavior.
+Valid properties include:
+    * `cursor`: A boolean value indicating whether or not to return a cursor instead of results immediately.
+Can also be a string naming the cursor, which will assume that a cursor will be returned.
+    * `fetchSize`: Used with a cursor, sets the number of rows that are returned on a call to `fetch` on the Cursor.
+    * `timeout`: The amount of time (in seconds) that the query will attempt to execute before returning to the application.
+    * `initialBufferSize`: Sets the initial buffer size (in bytes) for storing data from SQL_LONG* data fields.
+Useful for avoiding resizes if buffer size is known before the call.
-* **{OPTIONAL} callback**: The function called when `.query` has finished execution.
+* **callback?**: The function called when `.query` has finished execution.
 If no callback function is given, `.query` will return a native JavaScript `Promise`.
 Callback signature is:
     * error: The error that occured in execution, or `null` if no error
     * result: The [result array](#result-array) returned from the executed statement